56quarters/casm/README.md

 # Casm

-Some core utilities implemented in GNU assembly.
+Some core utilities implemented in GNU assembly (AT&T syntax).

 Only supports x86-64 on GNU/Linux.